 The Benefits of Bringing Plants Into Your Home:

 Hello again, friends!
-We hope your new year is off to a wonderful start.
-The New Year always puts us in the mood to refresh and renew, and house plants are just the way to do it!
-A little green in the house improves air quality, health, memory, and concentration!
+We're entering the seasons where we typically spend more time indoors and hopefully you took your leafy friends inside before the first frost!
+Regardless of the weather, house plants will always refresh and renew us because a little green in the house improves air quality, health, memory, and concentration!
 Studies indicate that patients recovering from surgery with plants in the room experience less stress and fewer physiological symptoms.
 Moreover, students who study near plants experience better concentration and memory than others.
 Click here to read a great article about the benefits of keeping houseplants in your home.
 Today, we're going to focus on the house plants air purifying abilities.
 So, buckle in... we're going to get a little scientific, and then we'll move on to the plants.

 The Science Behind Air Purifying Plants: